mumbereh/bookstore/README.md

 <!-- PROJECT DESCRIPTION -->

 # 📖 [ Book Store ] <a name="about-project"></a>

-**[ Book Store ]**  The Book Store app facilitates adding books with title and author details, as well as deleting entries.
+The Book Store app facilitates adding books with title and author details, as well as deleting entries.
 It encompasses three categories: "Book," "New Book," and "Categories," streamlining book management and offering diverse options for users' convenience.

 ## 🛠 Built With <a name="built-with"></a>